UMass Medical School - Baystate Partnership

 Institute for Healthcare Delivery and Population Science develops and evaluates innovative strategies to improve population health, reduce health disparities, and make health care better integrated.

-The Center for Clinical Trials increases clinical trials available locally for the western Massachusetts community.
+The Center for Clinical and Translational Investigation increases clinical trials available locally for the western Massachusetts community.
 Research findings are used to advance the delivery of the latest proven therapies.